metrorailings/OwlBlog/content/posts/week-14-insights.md

 ## Broncos @ Panthers

-Panthers defense playing with very little discipline, gifting two first downs to Denver on unnecessary penalties on a drive that led to a touchdown.
+Panthers defense playing with very little discipline, gifting **three** first downs to Denver on unnecessary penalties on a drive that led to a touchdown.

 Duke Dawson left the game pretty early.
 And with that, Denver is scraping the very bottom of their secondary depth.
 So how did Carolina blow this game?
 We'll find out.